-- · Using storage other than EBS is not supported. - Limits on the number of volumes are dictated by the EBS instance type, and is generally advised that over 40 can be expected to cause issue on Linux VMs.
-More information can be found in the AWS Volume Limits87 and AWS Volume Constraints88 articles.
-The maximum device limit imposed by AWS can be handled by the Delphix Engine. - The use of the local SSDs attached to i2 instance types is not supported. - Using fast storage for EBS volumes is supported and recommended, including (in order of decreasing speed): - · Provisioned IOPS (io1) volumes (recommended). - · Virtual Machine Requirements for AWS EC2 Platform - General Purpose SSD (gp2) volumes (supported) - Throughput Optimized HDD (st1) volumes (supported) - Cold HDD (sc1) volumes (not supported due to poor performance) - Magnetic (standard) volumes (supported, but use st1 instead where possible)
+- Using storage other than EBS is not supported. - Limits on the number of volumes are dictated by the EBS instance type, and is generally advised that over 40 can be expected to cause issue on Linux VMs.
+More information can be found in the AWS Volume Limits88 and AWS Volume Constraints89 articles.
+The maximum device limit imposed by AWS can be handled by the Delphix Engine. - The use of the local SSDs attached to i2 instance types is not supported. - Using fast storage for EBS volumes is supported and recommended, including (in order of decreasing speed): - · Provisioned IOPS (io1) volumes (recommended). - · Virtual Machine Requirements for AWS EC2 Platform - General Purpose SSD (gp2) volumes (supported) - Throughput Optimized HDD (st1) volumes (supported) - Cold HDD (sc1) volumes (not supported due to poor performance)